eviljeff/olympia/docs/topics/api/reviews.rst

     :<json string addon: The add-on id the review applies to (required).
     :<json string|null body: The text of the review.
-    :<json string|null title: The title of the review.
     :<json int rating: The rating the user wants to give as part of the review (required).
     :<json int version: The add-on version id the review applies to (required).